Adverse Possession of Land

 The Registry is required to determine applications and disputes using one or more of three principles known as “Portals”.
 The first is that it would be unconscionable to dispossess the squatter.

 The second is that the squatter has some additional right to the land as well as the period of adverse possession.

 The third is a reasonable mistake has been made as to boundaries at the Registry.

 If the squatter fails in his application, he has not been removed from the land and continues in adverse possession for a further two years he may be able to make a second application.
 To this application there can be no objection from the registered owner.

 A registered owner who has failed to evict during the two year period is therefore vulnerable to being ousted as owner.
 Upon his second application the squatter will be registered and the former registered owner removed.

-Article by Nigel Pepper, Consultant Solicitor.
-For advice upon the law relating to adverse possession please contact and of Hand Morgan & Owen property team, John James, Paul Slater or Victoria Follows who are all Solicitors on 01785 211411
+For advice upon the law relating to adverse possession please contact Hand Morgan & Owen’s property team, Victoria Follows on 01785 211411

 25 February 2016

 The contents of this article are for the purposes of generally awareness only. they do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.